LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 https://www.linkedin.com/pulse/token-hyperledger-fabric-andy-martin/

-IBM is taking its banking clients a step closer to cryptocurrency.
+### IBM is taking its banking clients a step closer to cryptocurrency.

-Announced Monday, six international banks have signed letters of intent to issue stablecoins, or tokens backed by fiat currency, on World Wire, an IBM payment network that uses the Stellar public blockchain.
-The network promises to let regulated institutions move value across borders – remittances or foreign exchange – more quickly and cheaply than the legacy correspondent banking system.
+Announced Monday, six international banks have signed letters of intent to issue stablecoins, or tokens backed by fiat currency, on World Wire, <b>an IBM payment network that uses the Stellar public blockchain.</b> The network promises to let regulated institutions move value across borders – remittances or foreign exchange – more quickly and cheaply than the legacy correspondent banking system.

 ....